andydlindsay/lectures/w01d02/outline.md

 - Use the Node REPL to play with the code
 - Show how MDN says things like Array.prototype.arrayMethod
 - Stack Overflow is often outdated

+- Doing things with intention (you are not a passenger)

 ### Python Tutor/JS Tutor